CIED Government

 Tribal Administrator- Oversees all Programs & Staff, CFO, COO

 Penny Wynn joined the CIT-ED team in April of 2021 after 25-1/2 years at C&F Bank.
-She is a member of the Chickahominy Indian Tribe and is happily married, with four adult children and eight grandchildren.
+She is a member of the Chickahominy Indian Tribe and is happily married, with four adult children and nine grandchildren.

 Penny’s responsibilities include but are not limited to, managing the day to day governmental operations, financial system, reporting, compliance, policies and procedures, program oversight and support, strategic planning and budgets, as well as assisting the CEO with all executive duties.